Outlaw Religion: A Movement, Not a Monument

 We believe Jesus is the standard.

-And we believe the Holy Spirit is still speaking—if we’d silence the noise of tradition long enough to listen.
+And we believe the Holy Spirit is still speaking, and if we’d silence the noise of tradition long enough to listen.

 We Believe:

-• The Fire That Frees (Daniel 3): We don’t run from the fire—we walk through it.
-Religion builds safety nets; Jesus builds faith.
+• The Fire That Frees (Daniel 3): We don’t run from the fire, we walk through it.
+Religion builds safety nets, and tradition dresses it up, Jesus heals and builds faith.
 And if it’s not our furnace but our brother’s or sisters, we are called to be like Christ, we are called to be the 4th man in the fire standing with each other in the midst of struggles.
 Helping and encouraging them in their faith walk.

 • Grace is the fuel: Grace isn’t religious permission.
 It’s spiritual fuel.
 Without it, we’d still be dead in sin and tradition, like whitewashed tombs, pretending to be something we’re not.